Schoenstatt Apostolic Movement: History

 The Schoenstatt Movement was founded in 1914, when Father Joseph Kentenich, the spiritual director in a Pallottine school in Vallendar, Germany, and a young group of seminarians sealed the "Covenant of Love" with the Virgin Mary in a small chapel, now known as the Original Schoenstatt Shrine.
 Father Kentenich was inspired in part by the success of Bartolo Longo in establishing the Marian shrine to Our Lady of the Rosary of Pompeii, and felt called to establish a new shrine in Schoenstatt, to "create a spirituality which would be adaptable to conditions of rapid changes in the modern world".

 Throughout its early years, Schoenstatt began to grow as a retreat center for different groups.
 During World War I, many of the young seminarians, such as Joseph Engling, were put to the test when they were called to serve at the battlefronts.
 There, “the lives and testimonies of the young Schoenstatt members attracted more people from different states of life.”

 During the 1930s, with the rise of Adolf Hitler, Fr.
 Kentenich and other Schoenstatters, such as Fr.
 Franz Reinisch, criticized Nazism, and as a consequence the Schoenstatt Movement was registered as a threat to the Nazi-Regime.
 In 1941, Fr.
 Kentenich was arrested and sent to the Dachau concentration camp, where he began to expand Schoenstatt among the prisoners.
 He would remain there until 1945 when the concentration camp was liberated.Between 1947 and 1948, Fr.
 Kentenich visited South Africa, Brazil, Argentina, Uruguay, Chile and the United States to help communities in these countries to build up Schoenstatt.
 During this time, Fr.
-Kentenich met thousands of people, many of whom would play important roles in the development of the Movement, such as the Chilean Mario Hiriart and the Brazilian deacon Don Joao de Pozzobon.
+Kentenich met thousands of people, many of whom would play important roles in the development of the Movement, such as the Chilean Mario Hiriart and the Brazilian deacon Don Joao Pozzobon.
 In 1950, Pozzobon began the Pilgrim Mother Apostolate.
 He travelled thousands of miles on foot to evangelize in schools, prisons, hospitals, and homes.